Dung24-6/Dung24-6/README.md

 _**One's philosophy is not best expressed in words; it is expressed in the choices one makes... and the choices we make are ultimately our responsibility.**_

 Eleanor Roosevelt

+_**If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.**_

+John Steinbeck